msprev/fzf-bibtex/readme.md

 brew install go
 ```

-If you want vim/neovim integration:
+If you want vim/neovim integration, either:

 - [fzf.vim](https://github.com/junegunn/fzf.vim)

-or, if you like lua (for neovim only):
+or, if you prefer lua (for neovim only):

 - [fzf-lua](https://github.com/ibhagwan/fzf-lua)

 NB.
-You only need one of the other of these (see mappings below).
-You
+You only need one or other of these (see mappings below).
+You can
-can install both if you really want.
+install both if you really want.

 ### Installation